Employment Contracts, Non-Compete and Severance Agreements

-- Ms. Diaz works to help her clients achieve an optimal result during the negotiation process.
+- Ms. Diaz works to help her clients achieve optimal results during the negotiation process.

-- Our firm ensures that your contract’s terms accurately and fully reflect the agreement reached by the parties.
+- She ensures that your contract's terms accurately and fully reflect the agreement reached by the parties.

-- The firm assists clients who are unsure of their rights or obligation under an existing agreement or a contract they have signed or are being asked to sign.
+- Attorney Diaz assists clients who are unsure of their rights or obligation under an existing agreement or a contract they have signed or are being asked to sign.

 Understanding the essential elements of employment contracts

 While there are many important clauses in each employment contract, most negotiations and disputes involve a select group of clauses.
 The most contentious parts of employment agreements include: